eotles/otles_notes/_pages/mission-values.md

 - Cooperate: teams can change the world
 - Compete: competition can lead to better ideas
 - Challenge assumptions: understand how things work & derive from first principles
-- Function & form: if its worth doing, its worth doing well; make it beautiful
+- Function & form: if it is worth doing, it is worth doing well; make it beautiful
-- Do the hard things: goals should [serve to organize & measure the best of our energies & skills](https://youtu.be/QXqlziZV63k?t=562)
+- Do the hard stuff: goals should [serve to organize & measure the best of our energies & skills](https://youtu.be/QXqlziZV63k?t=562)